What Is DHCP? A Complete Guide to DHCP Servers and IP Address Management

 6. Subnet Mask and Gateway

-Along with an IP address, the what is dhcp server provides the subnet mask (which defines the network’s range) and the default gateway (which enables communication between different networks).
+Along with an IP address, the provides the subnet mask (which defines the network’s range) and the default gateway (which enables communication between different networks).
 These settings ensure proper routing and connectivity.

 7. DNS Configuration